itsfaraaz/NeuroFlow-Coding-Challenge/README.md

 I created this project using HTML, CSS, and Javascript.
 The only library I used was Bootstrap to build out an elegant user interface.
 Other than that, all the logic is built using pure Javascript.

-Please note: the times in the "Date Released" column only shows 12:00am because the given JSON file does not specify a time for the date released.
-It only specifies the date.
+**Please note:** the times in the "Date Released" column only shows 12:00am because the given JSON file does not specify a time for the date released.

 In this project, I use many new Javascript features introduced in JS ES6 such as Arrow functions.
 Please run this website only on modern browsers such as Google Chrome.